LuxAI-Gamers/LucIA/README.md

 ## What will you find in this project?

-As I said I am a lite version, I don't have all Lux rules implemented, you can check the rules and logic in the folder `doc`
+You can check the rules and logic in the folder `doc`

 - **City**: this is the behaviour logic for city actions.
 This means everytime a city is going to decide what to do in each turn it will follow this tree.
 First, we need to check if the city can make an action (there's a cooldown factor everytime an action is performed).
 If the city can act, then the action selector is _activated_ and one of both sequences is performed.
 The city will try to build a worker, if it can't it will turn over the reseach sequence.